pysat/pysat/docs/tutorial/tutorial_basics.rst

     import pysatMadrigal as pysatMad
     pysat.utils.registry.register_by_module(pysatMad.instruments)

-or to register a more select group of instruments,
+You may also register a more select group of instruments.

 .. code:: python